Russell Building: 821 Main Street

 Challenges continued beyond the major 2022 project.
 Sections of the brick façade loosened during the renovation.
 The owners responded by repairing the brickwork funded in part by a $10,000 historic preservation grant from the City of Adel.

-These experiences reflect the realities of long-term preservation, where each project reveals new challenges that need to be overcome.
+These experiences reflect the realities of long-term preservation, where each project reveals new challenges that need to be overcome

 Architectural Survey Research